 The Hidden Economy of Being a Good Neighbor

 I was doing some research on the economic value of being an engaged neighbor.
-You can read some of what I discovered in another upcoming blog post.
-But while researching, I asked a question in an online community I participate in and got a response from my friend in Ohio, Chet Ridenour.
+You can read what I discovered in an upcoming blog post.
+But while researching, I asked a question in an online community I participate in (The Community Building Hub) and got a response from my neighboring colleague in Columbus, Ohio, Chet Ridenour.
 His perspective sent me in an entirely new direction.

-Chet then launched in to a long list of examples.
+Chet then launched in to a long list of examples, many of which I have expanded on below with my own commentary.

 Take something as simple as pet care.
 When neighbors watch each other’s dog for a long weekend, it can easily save around $50 per day compared to hiring a sitter.
 In return, the “payment” might be a homemade dinner, a modest bottle of wine, and a thank-you card—far less expensive, yet more personal.
 Both sides come out ahead, not just financially, but relationally.